 Education and environmental projects.
 Education provides people with knowledge and knowledge is a tool that can change your life.
 Knowing how to make good decisions can potentially help you build a better future.

-I am grateful for organisations who are out there doing what they can.
-Besides choosing a green lifestyle and making our business paperless, giving to these organisations is the least we can do.
+I am grateful for organizations that are out there doing what they can.
+Besides choosing a green lifestyle and making our business paperless, giving to these organizations is the least we can do.